saxtouri/snf-occi/docs/index.rst

 OCCI and Cyclades
 -----------------
-The OCCI implementation in Cyclades is going to be based in the OCCI Infrastructure specification, in which common Cloud IaaS components are described.
+The OCCI implementation for Cyclades is going to be based in the OCCI 1.1 Infrastructure specification, in which common Cloud IaaS components are described.
 The correspondence between OCCI and Cyclades is as follows:

 +-------------------------+-------------------------+
 |OCCI                     |Cyclades                 |